mirceanton/mirceanton.com/website/_posts/2025-02-19-mikrotik-terraform-getting-started.md

 By default, a Mikrotik router comes configured with two IP settings:

 1. **Static LAN IP:**
    This is the IP address used by devices on the local network.
-In ymy default configuration, the router assigns the LAN interface a static IP of `192.168.88.1/24` via the bridge.
+In my default configuration, the router assigns the LAN interface a static IP of `192.168.88.1/24` via the bridge.

 2. **Dynamic WAN IP (DHCP Client):**
    For external connectivity, the router typically obtains a dynamic IP address on the WAN interface through DHCP.
 In my particular case this won't actually work, as I am not using DHCP, but we'll cross that bridge when we get to it.